HMB3/sdmgen/README.md

-First, extract the SDM results from the models.
-We need the model results to run the maps.
+The next stage of the process is to project the SDM predictions across geographic space.
+First, we need to extract the SDM results from the models.
 Each model generates a ‘threshold’ of probability of occurrence (see), which we use to create map of habitat suitability across Australia ().